Oxen-AI/oxen-release/README.md

 ## Removing Data

-Once data has been committed, a version of it always lives in the .oxen/versions directory.
-As of right now there is no way to completely remove it from the repository history, this functionality is in our backlog for sensitive data that was accidentally committed.

-Removing data from a commit can be useful if you want to create a smaller subset of data on a separate branch for debugging or testing.

 To stage a file to be removed from the next commit, use the `oxen rm` command.
+Removing data from a commit can be useful if you find errors or simply want to create a smaller subset of data on a separate branch for debugging or testing.

 ```bash
 $ oxen rm path/to/file.txt